vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-User can be charged once every 30 days, regardless of the day in the month.
+Users can be charged the full amount once every 30 days, regardless of the day in the month.
-(e.g., First charge can be due on 12.06.2022 and second charge on 04.07.2022)
+(E.g. First charge can be due on 12.06.2022 and second charge on 04.07.2022)

 **Please note:** It is not possible to change intervals.
-If the user has
-accepted a yearly interval, the agreement cannot be changed to a monthly
+If the user has accepted a yearly interval, the agreement cannot be changed to a monthly agreement.
-agreement.
 This requires a new agreement and a new consent from the user.
 It _is_ possible to make a monthly agreement and charge some months only.
-The general rule: Be as customer friendly and easy to understand
+The general rule: Be as customer friendly and easy to understand as possible.
-as possible.

 ### Initial charge